sandeshbodake/shopping-cart-application/README.md

 # Shopping cart app

-### This application is hosted on herorku https://shopping-cart-app-rails.herokuapp.com/
+### This application is hosted on heroku https://shopping-cart-app-rails.herokuapp.com/

 This is Basic Rails app for shopping cart application built using ```ruby '2.4.4'``` and Rails ```5.2.0```